Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home, as 5.5-point favorites or more, the Cowboys are 3-2 ATS.

-- In away games, Arizona is 7-1 overall and 7-1 against the spread.
+- This year away from home, Arizona is 7-1 against the spread and 7-1 overall.

-- Away from home, the Cardinals have two wins ATS (2-1) as 5.5-point underdogs or more.
+- The Cardinals have two wins ATS (2-1) away from home as 5.5-point underdogs or more.

-- In four of eight road games this year, Arizona has hit the over.
+- This year, in four of eight road games Arizona has hit the over.

 Powered by Data Skrive.